 Our Projects (2017-2019)

-The SCIWC recreation program provides service, maintenance, and upkeep of our camping sites along St. Croix River.
-These sites also include Scott Brook, Gravel Island and Spednic Provincial Parks,
+The SCIWC recreation program provides service, maintenance, and upkeep of over 75 backcountry wilderness campsites along the Chiputneticook lakes, and the upper St. Croix river wilderness corridor.
+In addition to this, the commission also operates three provincial (NB) parks located at Scott Brook, Gravel Island and Spednic Lake.

 CHRS GIS Story Map